 However, the agency can obtain a court order that mandates your participation in the process or your willingness to allow them access to your home.
 It would help if you spoke with an experienced family law attorney before making any decisions about how to proceed, given your specific circumstances.
-However, in many circumstances, you can participate in the process and allow the agency access to your home.
+However, you can participate in the process and allow the agency access to your home in many events.
 If there is little to no information that corroborates or substantiates the report made to them, your case will be closed out, and an abuse or neglect finding will be ruled out.

-Other possible outcomes of a Child, Protective Services case would be that the investigation could yield insufficient evidence to carry on what they claim.
+Another possible outcome of a Child Protective Services case is that the investigation could yield insufficient evidence to carry on what they claim.
 This means that despite the best efforts of job active services, insufficient evidence may have been available to make a decision one way or the other.
 This means that potentially your case could be closed but may be reopened in the future if additional evidence comes to the forefront.

-Finally, a reason to believe Child Protective Services may set up finding if they believe that there is reason to believe that a B string neglected to occur after an investigation was completed.
+Finally, a reason to believe Child Protective Services may set up finding if they think there is reason to think that a B string neglected to occur after an investigation was completed.
 This means that substantial evidence was found to corroborate and substantiate whatever Child Protective Services received an allegation of abuse or neglect in the phone call or email made initially.
-At that point, Child Protective Services could set into motion a plan to remove your child from home or could work with you on developing a safety plan to allow your child to remain in the home while you complete steps to remove whatever risk of harm is apparent to your child.
+At that point, Child Protective Services could set into motion a plan to remove your child from home or work with you on developing a safety plan to allow your child to remain in the house while you complete steps to remove whatever risk of harm is apparent to your child.

 Who will Child Protective Services speak to during their investigation?

-Your children who are the subject of the investigation may also be interviewed either with your permission or at school without your permission.
-Typically, however, most of the time, your child will be interviewed only after you give your permission or know the intent to interview your child.
+Your children who are the subject of the investigation may also be interviewed either with your permission or at school without your consent.
+Typically, however, your child will be interviewed only after you give your permission or know the intent to interview your child most of the time.
 Keep in mind that your child cannot be removed from your possession without your consent unless a court order is obtained, giving job Protective Services temporary managing conservatorship over your child.

 When it comes to being interviewed by Child Protective Services, you do not have to answer any question or consent to any interview.
 Again, however, depending on your case's circumstances, it may be in your best interests to do so, however.
-When it comes to cooperating with the requests of a state agency and in a situation where your child has the ability to be removed from your house, I would certainly want the advice of an attorney before giving consent in any of these areas.
+When it comes to cooperating with the requests of a state agency and in a situation where your child can be removed from your house, I would undoubtedly want the advice of an attorney before giving consent in any of these areas.

 What does a CPS case timeline look like?

-As I said before, CPS cases follow a timeline but one that you do not have much control over.
-This is a surprising component of these cases for many people considering that in a divorce or child custody case, there is a great deal that a party can do to influence how quickly or slowly a case proceeds.
+As I said before, CPS cases follow a timeline but do not have much control over it.
+This is a surprising component of these cases for many people considering that in a divorce or child custody case, there is a great deal that a party can do to influence how quickly or slowly a lawsuit proceeds.
 However, there is little that you can do two dramatically speed up your case in a CPS case.
 Fortunately, there is a timeline that your case will follow that you should become familiar with before going to court or participating in any of the steps.

 If a Child Protective Services worker finds a danger of harm to your child in an immediate sense, the agency may come and remove your child from your home.
 This is not always done in CPS cases or anything close to the norm.
-CPS must have a reasonable belief that you are unable to keep your child safe from harm and that the agency also believes that there is nothing else that could be done to keep your child safe other than to remove him or her from your home.
+CPS must have a reasonable belief that you cannot keep your child safe from harm and that the agency also believes that there is nothing else that could be done to keep your child safe other than to remove them from your home.

 Typically, your child would only be removed from your home after a hearing in front of a judge where you would be able to present evidence and defend yourself from any allegations or accusations made by CPS.
-However, if CPS believes that there are emergency circumstances in play, the agency can come in to remove your child, usually with the assistance of a police officer, and then hold an emergency hearing no more than three days after your child is removed.
+However, suppose CPS believes that there are emergency circumstances in play.
+In that case, the agency can come in to remove your child, usually with the assistance of a police officer, and then hold an emergency hearing no more than three days after your child is removed.
 In this hearing, the judge would determine whether or not the emergency circumstances are still in place and justify the continued removal of your child from home.